-Your child has received a diagnosis of "low muscle tone" along with one or more of the commonly diagnosed developmental disorders (dyspraxia, developmental coordination disorder, autism, generalized joint hypermobility).
+Your child who has some difficulties at school with fine and gross motor tasks, has been given a diagnosis of "low muscle tone" along with one or more of the commonly diagnosed developmental disorders such dyspraxia, developmental coordination disorder, autism and generalized joint hypermobility.

 You have different reports from different therapists, saying different things and it is all a bit confusing.
 How do any of these "diagnoses" relate to the difficulties your child is experiencing with performing the tasks that have not-yet been mastered at an age appropriate level?